APA Research Scholars Program

 The APA Research Scholars Program is a 3-year program modeled on the very successful APA Educational Scholars Program and includes:

-- National research mentors, who will be chosen from senior researchers in the US and assigned to each APA Research Scholar.
+- National research mentors, who will be chosen from senior researchers in the US, and will be assigned to each APA Research Scholar.
 Each scholar will also choose a local mentor, with our help if needed.

 - Over the 3 years, the scholar will refine her/his research protocol, implement the research project, and end with a completed project submitted for presentation and/or publication.